Contents

 Multipart Adjectives

-We can use two adjectives to describe a noun.
-To make our writing flow nicely we use a coordinate and cumulative adjectives.
+We can use two or more adjectives to describe a noun.
+To make writing flow smoothly, we can use coordinate and cumulative adjectives.

 Coordinate Adjectives

-Two adjectives of equal weight constitute coordinate adjectives.
+Two adjectives of equal weight are coordinate adjectives.
 We separate them with a comma.

 Example